EliasNimlandLind/xp-toolset/README.md

 1. Start the computer in administrator mode.
 2. Go to [the download page](https://github.com/EliasNimlandLind/xp-toolset/releases/).
-3. Click on _distribution.zip_ to start the download.
+3. Click on _distribution.zip_ under _Assets_ to start the download.
+Choose the latest version.
 4. Extract the ZIP file.
 5. Open the resulting folder.